Cosmo-Tech/cosmotech-api/doc/Apis/UserApi.md

 # **getOrganizationCurrentUser**
 > User getOrganizationCurrentUser(organization\_id)

-Get the details of an user with roles for an Organization
+Get the details of a logged-in User with roles for an Organization

 ### Parameters